Travel During a Pandemic

-We'd moved to Bali's east coast resort known as Amed and booked into a magnificent hotel set into steep cliffs overlooking an infinity pool and incredible vistas across the Lombok Strait.
-The weather was perfect, the seas calm, and we were hanging with travel friends from Cape Cod and Saskatchewan ... life was good.
+We'd moved on to Bali's east coast resort area known as Amed and booked into a magnificent hotel set into steep cliffs overlooking an infinity pool and incredible vistas across the Lombok Strait.
+The weather was perfect, the seas calm, and we were hanging with travel friends from Cape Cod and Saskatchewan and going to fantastic restaurants ... life was good.

 But the same couldn’t be said for the news.

-We knew that if we travelled back to Canada at that point, the jets and airports would be packed, not a smart move during a pandemic.
+We realized that if we travelled back to Canada at that point, the jets and airports would be packed—not a smart move during a pandemic.
 The American government announced the closure of its airports to European travellers.
 Other countries soon followed suit.
 Nevertheless, we made the decision to carry on to the Gillis, figuring it was a safe place to monitor developments.

-On a perfect day to catch a fast boat across the Lombok Strait, Mount Rinjani, an often active volcano which forms part of the Ring of Fire, loomed large on the horizon (in 2019, when we visited the Gilis, we'd experienced a 5.9 earthquake, a jarring follow up to the devastating Lombok earthquake of 2018 when 563 people were killed, more than 1,000 were injured, and more than 417,000 people were displaced.
+It was a perfect day for catching a fast boat across the Lombok Strait.
+Mount Rinjani, an often active volcano which forms part of the Ring of Fire, loomed large on the horizon (in 2019, when we visited the Gilis, we'd experienced a 5.9 earthquake, a jarring follow up to the devastating Lombok earthquake of 2018 when 563 people were killed, more than 1,000 were injured, and over 417,000 people were displaced.)

 Instead of heading straight the Gili Islands, the boat was redirected to the small port of Bangsai on Lombok.
 Health officials came on board and took everyone's temperature; we were given the all-clear and proceeded to our destination: Gili Air.

-As we pulled into the dock we noticed many boats jammed up at the main pier, so many that we had to queue for a slip.
+As we pulled into the dock we noticed a myriad of boats moored at the main pier, so many that we had to queue for a slip.
 When we finally disembarked, we were surprised to see that the dock was packed with Western tourists leaving the island.